Dreaming Big · Opening Sequence Script · v3 (revised per review)

 "What — really?
 My Sanjay?
 From Bombay?"

 She runs.
 Her sari catches the light.
 The village turns to follow her, the half-circle becoming a procession.
 The boy reaches her and takes her hand and pulls her to the booth.
 The receiver hangs from its cord, swinging.
+A beat of pure joy — laughter spreads through the crowd, a child climbs onto a parent's shoulders to see.

-Sam · voiceover · Hindi · the climax · soft
+Narrator · Hindi · the climax · soft

 "और उस दिन — पहली बार — एक देश ने अपनी आवाज़ सुनी।"